Highlights and Achievements

 One of Panatier’s most notable cases was the first verdict brought against Colgate-Palmolive over mesothelioma and talcum powder.
 The victim, Judith Winkel, used the company’s Cashmere Bouquet talcum powder for decades and later developed mesothelioma.
 Panatier helped prove the product contained asbestos and that Colgate-Palmolive was liable for her illness.

-In similar cases advocating for victims Panatier has helped to win compensation amounting to more than $150 million total.
+In similar cases advocating for victims Panatier has helped to win significant compensation.
 His peers have recognized this work with numerous awards and distinctions.
-He was inducted into the Texas Lawyer’s Texas Verdict Hall of Fame, was named a Texas Super Lawyer from 2013 to 2018, was recognized as a Top 40 Under 40 National Trial Lawyer, and was named a Texas Rising Star for several years in a row.
+He was named a Texas Super Lawyer from 2013 to 2018 (a Thomson Reuters service), was recognized as a Top 40 Under 40 National Trial Lawyer by National Trial Lawyer sin 2012, and was named a Texas Rising Star by Thomson Reuters from 2005 to 2012.